python-hyper/h2/docs/source/basic-usage.rst

 this works.
 If you want more detail about sockets, there are lots of good tutorials on the web that you should investigate.

-When you want to listen for incoming connections, the you need to *bind* an address first.
+When you want to listen for incoming connections, you need to *bind* an address first.
 So let's do that.
 Try setting up your file to look like this:

 .. code-block:: python